-electronically to the director.
+(A) A brief description of the utility’s:

+(i) existing resources;

+(ii) preferred resource portfolio;

+(iii) key factors influencing the preferred resource portfolio;

+(iv) short term action plan;

+(v) the IRP public advisory process; and

+(vi) any additional details the commission staff may request.

+(B) A simplified discussion of resource types and load characteristics.

+The utility shall make the IRP summary readily accessible on its website.

-(e) Contemporaneously with the submission of an IRP to the commission, a utility must include the following information:
+(e) Contemporaneously with the submission of an IRP under this section, a utility shall provide to the director the following information:

-(1) The name and address, if known, of each individual or entity considered by the utility to be an interested party.
+(1) The name and address of each known individual or entity considered by the utility to be an interested party.

-(2) A statement that the utility has sent each interested party, electronically or by deposit in the United States mail, First Class postage prepaid, a notice of the utility’s submission of an IRP to the commission.
-The notice must contain, at a minimum, the following information:
+(2) A statement that the utility has sent each known interested party, electronically or by deposit in the United States mail, First Class postage prepaid, a notice of the utility’s submission of the IRP to the commission.
+The notice must include the following information:

 (A) A general description of the subject matter of the submitted IRP.

-(B) A statement that the commission invites an interested party to submit written comment on the utility’s submitted IRP.
+(B) A statement that the commission invites interested parties to submit written comments on the utility’s IRP within 120 days of the IRP submittal.

-(C) A statement that subsection (g) below provides for a ninety(90) day time period to submit written comments.

-A utility is not required to separately notice, as provided in this subsection, each of its customers.
-A utility may, however, individually notify a business, organization, or a particular customer having a substantial interest in the IRP.
+An interested party includes any business, organization, or particular customer that participated in the utility’s previous public advisory process.
+A utility is not required to separately notify all of its customers.

-(3) A statement that the utility has served a copy of the IRP on the office of the consumer counselor.
+(3) A statement that the utility has served a copy of the documents submitted under subsection (d) above on the office of the consumer counselor.
+(Indiana Utility Regulatory Commission; 170 IAC 4-7-2; filed Aug 31, 1995, 9:00 a.m.: 19 IR 18; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; errata filed Jul 21, 2009, 1:33 p.m.: 20090819-IR-170090571ACA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

-(f) The commission shall make a submitted IRP available:

-(1) on its website; and

-(2) to be viewed, inspected, or copied, at the office of the commission at 101 West Washington Street, Suite 1500 E, Indianapolis, Indiana 46204;

-in accordance with IC 5-14-3 and any determination by the commission regarding confidentiality under 170 IAC 1-1.1-4.
+SECTION 4.
+170 IAC 4-7-2.1 IS ADDED TO READ AS FOLLOWS:

+170 IAC 4-7-2.1 Public Comments and Director’s Reports

+Authority: IC 8-1-1-3; IC 8-1-8.5-3

+Affected: IC 5-14-3; IC 8-1-1-8; IC 8-1-8.5; IC 8-1.5

-(g) A customer or interested party may comment on an IRP submitted to the commission.
-The comments must:
+Sec.
+2.1. (a) A customer or interested party may comment on an IRP submitted to the commission.
+A comment must:

 (1) be in writing;

-(2) received by the commission within ninety (90) days from the date a utility submits an IRP to the commission;
+(2) be received by the commission within one hundred and twenty (120) days from the date a utility submits its IRP to the commission;

-(3) be submitted to the commission:
+(3) be submitted to the commission electronically to the director or submitted through an electronic filing system if requested by the director;

-(A) as a paper original at the address provided in subsection (f); or

-(B) electronically to the director;

 (4) clearly identify the utility upon which written comments are submitted; and

-(4) be served upon the utility.
+(5) be provided to the utility.

-The director may extend the filing deadline for submitting written comments.

-(h) The director shall issue a draft report on the IRP no later than 120 days from the date a utility submits an IRP to the commission.
+(b) The director shall issue a draft report on the IRP no later than one hundred and fifty (150) days from the date a utility submits its IRP to the commission.

-(i) Supplemental or response comments may be submitted by:
+(c) Supplemental or response comments may be submitted by:

-(1) the utility; or
+(1) the utility;

+(2) a customer; or

-(2) any customer or interested party.
+(3) an interested party.

-(j) Supplemental or response comments must be:
+(d) Supplemental or response comments must be:

 (1) in writing;

-(2) received by the commission within thirty (30) days from the date ;

-the director issues the draft report;
+(2) received by the commission within thirty (30) days from the date the director issues the draft report;

-(3) submitted to the commission, electronically to the director; and;
+(3) submitted to the commission electronically to the director or submitted through an electronic filing system if requested by the director; and

-(4) served upon:
+(4) provided to:

 (A) the utility;

-(B) any customer or interested party who submitted written comments; and
+(B) each customer or interested party that submitted written comments; and

 (C) the office of the utility consumer counselor.